chao-hua/blog/docs/others/interview-en.md

 My full name is hc, and I am 30 years old.Ever since 6 years agao from the university(my major is communication engineering), I’ve put my time into getting different experience as a software engineer.I have worked for two companies so far.
 The first one is Samsung data system (Xi'an) Co., Ltd(Limited company), a software service company of the Samsung group.
 After graduation i worked there as a software engineer and focus on the website development.In some projects i was responsible for overall design and requirements analysis; developing the website.
-3 years later, I came to my present company, Dasdao Commodity Exchange Co., Ltd, a internet finance platform of Maike Group which is the largest copper trader of China.In the company my title is front-end team's leader.My main job is build the front-end project framework,control the front-end project schedule with agile development.
+3 years later, I came to my present company, Dasdao Commodity Exchange Co., Ltd, a internet finance platform of Maike Group which is the largest copper trader of China.In the company my title is front-end team's leader.My main job is build the front-end project framework,control the front-end project schedule with agile development.Finish some User Stories.

+Responsible for overall design and building the front-end project framework; Control the project schedule; Public business component coding; finish some user stories.

 Team members always say that i`m a easygoing and warmhearted man.l'd like to help others.
 Customer and our manager speak highly of our product and our efforts.

 1.Proficient in HTML, familiar with HTML5's new features, understand semantic HTML, canvas.
 2.Proficient in CSS, familiar with CSS3's new features and responsive layout, understand Sass.
-3.Proficient in JavaScript and jQuery, familiar with JavaScript's OOP, able to write JavaScript or jQuery plug-ins.
+3.Proficient in JavaScript and jQuery, familiar with JavaScript's OOP, able to write JavaScript plug-ins.
-4.Familiar with front-end development frameworks：Bootstrap，AngularJS，RequireJS.
+4.Proficient in Vue and the core libraries: VueRouter, Vuex, VueResource. understand AngularJS.
-5.Familiar with Front-end development process with Node.js, understand Yeoman，Bower，Grunt，Gulp，Karma，Jasmine.
+5.Familiar with front-end development process with Node.js, understand Webpack.
+6.Familiar with Electron to make cross-platform application.
-6.Proficiency in the use of Spring, Struts2, ibatis, Hibernate and other open source framework for rapid integration development.
+7.Familiar with Spring, Struts2, ibatis, Hibernate and other open source framework for rapid integration development.
-7.Familiar with Oracle, MySQL.
+8.Familiar with Oracle, MySQL.

+1.can you tell me about yourself(introduction).
 2.what do you know about our company?
 3.why you interented in this job?
 4.why did you leave your last job?